RunestoneInteractive/thinkcspy/_sources/GUIandEventDrivenProgramming/interfaceWidgets.rst

 All functionality of the TKinter module can be accessed as methods of the ``ttk`` object.

 The first thing you need to do is create a window for your application.
-This is done by creating a Tk object like this:
+This is done by creating a Tk object:

 .. code-block:: python